aeszyman/ARTH312/bibliography.md

 Utz, Richard J. _Medievalism: A Manifesto_.
 Kalamazoo, ARC Humanities Press, 2017.

+Wright, David H. _The Roman Vergil and the Origins of Medieval Book Design_.
+University of Toronto Press, 2001.

 Ziolkowski, Jan M. _The Juggler of Notre Dame and the Medievalizing of Modernity_.
 Open Book Publishers, 2018.